Pest Control

 Anything from large clumps of discarded wings to mud tubes can tell you things are getting out of hand.

 You can also place your ear to your walls and listen closely.
-If you hear repeated clicking or scraping noises, you may hear soldier termites eating away at your walls in real-time!
+If you hear clicking or scraping noises, you might hear soldier termites eating your walls.

-You can inspect the corners of the walls of your home and the perimeter of the home’s exterior for termite droppings.
+Check the corners of your home’s walls and exterior for termite droppings.

 How Long Do Winged Termites Live?

-Still, if they do find a new home, you can have a new roommate for decades to come if left unfound.
+Still, if they do find a new home, you can have a new roommate for decades if left unfound.

-Assuming the winged termite fails its only purpose in life, it will not cause you any concern.
+Assuming the winged type of termite fails its only purpose in life, it will not cause you any concern.

 As a fun fact, some of the longest-living queen termites ever recorded have lived up to 30 years.